-Considerations to Make When Buying an RV
+Considerations to Make

-Choosing a hitch isn't as important as choosing the type of RV or trailer you want to buy.
-Once you know the type of trailer that's right for you, RVing becomes more comfortable as you learn, grow and adapt to your travels across the country.
+Choosing a hitch isn't as important as choosing the type of RV or trailer you want to purchase.
+Once you know the type of trailer that's right for you, RVing becomes more comfortable as you learn, grow, and adapt to your travels across the country.
 You can always take classes and get more comfortable with towing on the road.
 Consider a towing class for both hitch types to see what leaves you feeling more in control when traveling.

 Bumper pull hitches and gooseneck hitches serve their purposes, and one is not better than the other.
 It all depends on what makes you more comfortable behind the wheel and on the road.